 Evaluation#

-Evaluation is the process of assessing the performance of a model on a dataset not seen during training.
+Evaluation is the process of assessing the performance of a model on a dataset not used during training.
 This process can be performed at the end of training or periodically during training to monitor the model’s performance.
 During evaluation, gradients are not computed, and the model is set to evaluation mode to disable features like dropout and batch normalization updates.
 Below are the typical steps for evaluation.

 • Disable gradient computation.